Colonia Del Sacramento Day Trip Guide from Buenos Aires (Ferry, Food and Things to do)

 Crossing the Rio de la Plata to Colonia Del Sacramento:

-The journey itself is part of the experience, with the majority of people taking the short ferry crossing.
-Details of the crossing:
+The journey itself is part of the experience, with the majority of people (myself included) taking the short ferry crossing, which is suprisingly smooth and scenic.
+There are two main companies that offer this crossing, Colonia Express and Buquebus.

-- Start point: Puerto Madero
+- Start point: Puerto Madero or La Boca

 - Travel time: 1-1.5 hours

-- Cost: Between $50 - $100
+- Cost: Between $50 - $100 (USD)

-Description: UNESCO-listed Old Town, Main Attractions and Slow Living
+UNESCO-listed Old Town, Main Attractions and Slow Living

 The heart of Colonia del Sacramento, and perhaps the main tourist destination is its Barrio Historico, a beautifully quaint, preserved district recognized as a UNESCO World Heritage site.
 Simply wondering down these uneven cobblestone streets past pastel-colored houses with no specific itinerary in mind is a treat and is part of the charm.